-Chris is a partner in the Litigation Department at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
-His practice covers international arbitrations, complex commercial and civil litigation matters, insurance counseling and litigation, criminal, civil and other regulatory inquiries, and internal investigations.
-Chris has more than 20 years of regulatory and civil litigation experience representing leading financial institutions and a variety of other global companies in high-stakes matters.
+Chris is a partner in the Litigation Department and Co-Chair of the International Practice Committee at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+His practice includes complex commercial and civil litigation matters, insurance counseling and litigation, criminal, civil and other regulatory inquiries, internal investigations and international arbitrations.
+Chris has more than 25 years of regulatory and civil litigation experience representing leading financial institutions and a variety of other global companies in high-stakes matters.
 He has also represented companies, and their executives, in investigations and related litigation before a wide range of state and federal regulators and enforcement bodies.
-Chris is regarded as an expert on e-discovery issues and has spoken at numerous conferences and seminars on such issues.
-Chris has served as an adjunct professor at the University of Michigan Law School where he lectured on litigation strategy and e-discovery.
-He is a regular contributor to The New York Law Journal’s Technology column on the topic, and is an ongoing participant in The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and The Sedona Conference Working Group 6 on International Electronic Information Management, Discovery and Disclosure (WG6).
+Chris has served as an adjunct professor at the University of Michigan Law School, where he lectured on litigation strategy and e-discovery.
+He has spoken at numerous conferences and seminars on such issues, is a regular contributor to The New York Law Journal’s Federal E-Discovery column, and is an ongoing participant in The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and The Sedona Conference Working Group 6 on International Electronic Information Management, Discovery and Disclosure (WG6).